-The last thing you’d ever want while driving your BOV is for it to break down and not have the tools to fix it on the spot.
+The last thing you ever want while driving your BOV is for it to break down and not have the tools to fix it on the spot.
 If this happens to you on a typical day, you can usually call a mechanic.
 But if this happens while shit is going down all around you, then a mechanic might not be an option.

 If a regular car has a basic emergency kit, then so should your BOV.

 Getting yourself out of a challenging situation is better done with a handy entrenching tool.
-It will help you dig out your tire if it’s stuck in mud or snow, and use it for other tasks, too.
+It will help you dig out your tire if it’s stuck in mud or snow, and you can use it for other tasks, too.

-Wrench, Screwdriver Set, HEX key, Pliers
+Wrench, Screwdriver Set, HEX Key, and Pliers

 A lug wrench will come along with a jack on most new vehicles, but if you’re DIY-ing your BOV, then this is a must-have.

 A car jack is a device that helps lift your car off the floor a few inches, enough for you to do some maintenance work.
-When changing your car tires, jack is going to be your best friend.
+When changing your car tires, this is going to be your best friend.